sudowatari/webjam-nature/README.md

 - Setup the modals
 - Added google fonts
 - changed colour theme
 -

-<h3> For last stream before due date:</h3>
+<h3>Aug 24 2021 - Twitch stream</h3>
 - Add text to modals for each flower (decide beforehand what type of description to add)
 - add javascript to each button and modal.
 - think of any thing else that you can add to make it more better/challenging
-- add the attributes somewhere
+- add the attributes somewhere - footer with name

+Need to do after project:
+- how to not make multiple functions that does same thing for every button (bind? loop? for each? parameter?)
+- bind() method.
+- a discord to join regarding web dev.